nids-io/ampt-generator/README.md

 framework.
 It exposes a simple API service to receive requests from the AMPT manager to dispatch healthcheck IP packets to monitored network segments.
 API requests are authenticated using HMAC and a simplistic replay counter.
-It is implemented in Python and uses the Scapy ([scapy3k][scapy3k]) library for packet generation.
+It is implemented in Python and uses the [Scapy][scapy] library for packet generation.
 It currently supports Python 3 and is simple to deploy.

 Other AMPT components include: